 e) A student who, prior to the start of any given academic year, has not successfully completed the minimum number of courses needed for advancement.

-2. A student may be required to withdraw at the end of a term if he or she receives a grade of F in one or more courses and the grade of F in independent work for the term.
+2. A student may be required to withdraw at the end of a term if the student receives a grade of F in one or more courses and the grade of F in independent work for the term.
 A student whose overall departmental performance has been only marginal ordinarily will be required to withdraw if withdrawal is recommended by the department.

-3. A student who has been required to withdraw may, at the discretion of the Faculty Committee on Examinations and Standing, be required to apply for readmission to repeat the unsuccessful term at Princeton, or, in exceptional circumstances, be allowed to remove deficiencies incurred by failed courses and return without having to repeat the unsuccessful term.
-In either case, all grades received during the failed term will be recorded on the Princeton transcript.
+3. A student who has been required to withdraw is normally required by the Faculty Committee on Examinations and Standing to apply for readmission to repeat the unsuccessful term at Princeton.
+All grades received during the failed term will be recorded on the Princeton transcript.